What Is a Termite Swarm? How to Spot the Warning Signs Before Termites Destroy Your Home

 1. Termite Tubes

-Also known as mud tubes, these pencil-thin tunnels are used by termites to travel from the soil to wood while staying protected from open air.
+Also known as mud tubes, these pencil-thin tunnels are used by termites to travel from the soil to wood while staying protected from the open air.
 These termite tubes are often found along foundations, walls, or crawl spaces and are one of the most common and reliable signs of termite activity.

 2. Hollow Wood